SPawson/Card-Match/README.md

 <a target="_blank" href="https://jquery.com/">https://jquery.com/</a>

 <h3>Google Fonts</h3>
-<p>The project uses Google Fonts to provide the ‘Cinzel’ font that is used as the websites main font.</p>
+<p>The project uses Google Fonts to provide the ‘Cinzel’ font that is used as the applications main font.</p>
 <a target="_blank" href="https://fonts.google.com/">https://fonts.google.com/</a>

 <h3>Font Awesome</h3>